greg-raven/Impeachment-Chronicles/_posts/2021-01-11-republican-blocks-house-from-bringing-up-25th-amendment-resolution.md

 "The House will next take up the Raskin legislation in regular order to call upon the Vice President to activate the 25th Amendment to remove the President.
 We are further calling on the Vice President to respond within 24 hours after passage."

 On Jan.
-10, Pelosi said on CBS News' "60 Minutes" that she prefers using the 25th Amendment—which requires Pence and a majority of Cabinet members to initiate—over impeachment.
+10, Pelosi said on CBS News' "60 Minutes" that she prefers using the 25th Amendment---which requires Pence and a majority of Cabinet members to initiate---over impeachment.

 On Jan.
 11, Rep. Tom Emmer (R-Minn.), the head of the campaign arm for House Republicans, said it would be better if Democrats and Republicans worked to resolve differences before Jan.
 20.